 A. Stored materials may be funded by CHFA only if there is a long lead-time.
 Site-specific items include precast concrete, structural steel, elevators, and large project-specific mechanical equipment.
 Acceptable storage space with appropriate security measures must be available on-site.
-Off-site storage anywhere other than a manufacturer's facility is unacceptable.
-Such funding is not meant to finance contractors for materials easily obtained and readily incorporated into the work.
+Off-site storage anywhere other than a manufacturer's facility is generally unacceptable.
+Funding for stored materials is not meant to finance contractors for items easily obtained and readily incorporated into the work.
 The development team must submit a request noting the list of items and a rationale for specific items to be considered for funding as stored materials prior to the start of construction.
-CHFA will consider such requests on a case-by-case basis.
+The request should also include the total amounts of stored material payments to be requested for each item, and a schedule for any partial payments to be requested with each requisition.
+CHFA will consider all stored material requests on a case-by-case basis.
+All accepted stored materials must be readily available for inspection by the CHFA Field Observer and CHFA, and the Field Observer must accept the storage location and confirm deliveries of the subject materials in the Field Observation reports.

-Upon acceptance by CHFA, the GC shall provide the following:
+If the materials are to be stored off-site at a manufacturer's facility, upon acceptance by CHFA, the GC shall provide the following:

-- 1) Insurance, including, but not limited to, casualty and theft for the stored materials and the storage facility (if the materials are stored anywhere other than the manufacturer's facility).
-Please check CHFA's website for insurance requirements; - 2) Bonding company's consent to the off-site storage;
+- 1) Insurance, including, but not limited to, casualty and theft for the stored materials and the manufacturer's facility (Please see CHFA's website for detailed insurance requirements); - 2) Bonding company's consent to the off-site storage; and - 3) UCC-1's for the stored materials, creating a security interest for CHFA.

-- 3) UCC-1's for the stored materials creating a security interest for CHFA; - 4) The CHFA Field Observer's report which approves the storage environment and confirms acceptable delivery to the facility of the subject items; and, - 5) All materials must be readily available for inspection by the CHFA Field Observer and CHFA.
-Once the stored materials request is approved by CHFA and construction commences, a "Contractor's On-site Inventory Requisition Form 5372 MR11" must be completed and attached to each monthly requisition.
-This form captures the listing of all stored materials and charts how much has been installed from month to month.
-Once this form starts being used in the construction phase, it must continue to be included until all the stored materials have been installed even if there was not a change from the previous month.
+Once a stored materials request is approved by CHFA and construction commences, a "Contractor's On-site Inventory Requisition - Form 5372 MR11" must be completed and attached to each monthly requisition as materials are properly stored in accepted storage locations.
+This form captures the listing of all stored materials, and charts how much has been installed from month to month.
+Once this form starts being used in the construction phase, it must continue to be included until all the stored materials have been installed, even if there was not a change from the previous month.
 All new inventory must be accompanied by copies of invoices or paid receipts.
-This form must be signed by the same team who sign the GC's requisition.
+This form must be signed by the same duly authorized representatives of the development team who sign the GC's requisition.